The ads made to change hearts and minds

 By the time of the Good Friday Agreement in 1998, more than 25 television commercials had been screened.

-At the outset the plan was to make a government-backed documentary in support of the security forces - which also promoted the Confidential Telephone Line.
+At the outset, the plan was to make a government-backed documentary in support of the security forces - which also promoted the Confidential Telephone Line.

 However, when it became clear that this would not be acceptable for broadcast, the government decided to make its own adverts instead.